Synqly/go-sdk/README.md

 ### Step 2: Configure Github Authentication to Synqly/go-sdk

-In order for `go mod` to successfully pull the repository, your local machine must have valid credentials to the Github account which has been granted access to `github.com/Synqly/go-sdk`.
+In order for `go mod` to successfully pull `github.com/Synqly/go-sdk`, your local machine must be able to authenticate with Github.
+The two most common ways to authenticate are through either a Github Personal Access Token or an SSH key linked to a Github account.
+The following sections describe the `go mod` configuration for both methods.

 If your local machine is already configured to authenticate as the Github user which has been granted access to `github.com/Synqly/go-sdk`, you can skip to Step 3.

-There are a number of ways to set github credentials locally.
-This section will use Git's built-in [gitcredentials](https://git-scm.com/docs/gitcredentials).
+#### Github Personal Access Token (PAT)

+This section describes how to use a Github Personal Access Token (PAT) to pull `github.com/Synqly/go-sdk`.
+The method below relies on Git's built-in [gitcredentials](https://git-scm.com/docs/gitcredentials) to cache a PAT for use with `go mod`.

 In order to configure access, first navigate to a temporary directory.
 This directory can be anywhere on the local system.